jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-In both the screening and deep sequencing datasets, we observed that _Homo_ had greater fractions of alignments to Streptococci that have been empirically shown to display amylase-binding activity compared to other host genera (although also with a greater level of overall Streptococci reads aligning to untested taxa in the non-_Homo_ hosts)
+In both the screening and deep sequencing datasets, we observed that _Homo_ had greater fractions of alignments to streptococci that have been empirically shown to display amylase-binding activity compared to other host genera (although also with a greater level of overall streptococci reads aligning to untested taxa in the non-_Homo_ hosts)

 #### R12.2.2 Amylase binding protein genes abundance

-Given the different distributions of the _Streptococcus_ content of each host-genera, and the observation that Humans tend to have more prominent signals of amylase-binding-activity positive species, we also looked at whether amylase- binding genes could actually be detected within each host genus.
+Given the different distributions of the _Streptococcus_ content of each host genus, and the observation that Humans tend to have more prominent signals of amylase-binding activity-positive species, we also looked at whether amylase- binding genes could actually be detected within each host genus.

 We decided to use the production dataset for this, as it would provide higher confidence that a gene is present, given the higher whole-depth depth coverages in this dataset.
-Given that sections of amylase-binding protein (B) sequence are present in other genes (and variants in other species), we also wanted to find all possible 'amylase-binding-protein gene'-like sequences in the super-reference.
+Given that sections of amylase-binding protein B (_abpB_) sequence are present in other genes (and variants in other species), we also wanted to find all possible 'amylase-binding-protein gene'-like sequences in the super-reference.
 So as to maximise our sensitivity in finding reads putatively deriving from the actual amylase binding protein gene.

-For this we recovered all amylase-like reads from our Streptococcus super-reference with the tool panX, using the Genbank files for each reference.
+For this we recovered all amylase-like reads from our _Streptococcus_ super-reference with the tool panX, using the Genbank files for each reference.